ByteexCO/Knowledge-Base/4_Reusable_Components/Component_List.md

 ### How to Use

-Each link above will take you to a detailed document that describes the component, its usage, and provides sample code to help you integrate it into your Shopify projects.
+Each link above will take you to a detailed document that describes the component, feature or service, its usage, and provides sample code to help you integrate it into your Shopify projects.

 Powered by Byteex